karolzlot/google-serp-django/readme.md

 ### UTC
-In database I save datatime only as timezone-aware (in other words they are UTC only datetime)
+In database I save datatime only as timezone-aware (in other words it is UTC-only datetime).

 ### Postgres

 Sqlite databases are not easy to use in dockerized environment.
-I switched to Postgres for Cloud deployment.
-Therefore I divided settings to be able to use those both databases
+I switched to Postgres for deployment in Cloud.
+Therefore I divided settings to be able to use those both databases.

 ### Type hinting